Introducing or Removing Contraband

 If the contraband is something other than food or clothing, the crime is a second-degree felony which is punishable up to 15 years in prison and a $10,000 fine.Contact The Law Office of Roger P. Foley, P.A.

-If you or a loved one is charged with this crime, call our office to schedule a free consultation.
-During the consultation, we want to hear your version of what happened.
+If you or a loved one is charged with this crime in West Palm Beach, call our office to schedule a free 20 minute phone consultation.
+During the initial consultation, we want to hear your version of what happened.
 It is important that we find out as much as possible so we can create a defense strategy for your case.
 This strategy is essential to how we proceed in taking depositions and also at looking at the evidence given to us by the prosecutor.
 After reviewing the evidence, we will try and persuade the prosecutor to drop the case.
 If the prosecutor does not think that dropping the case is appropriate, we can proceed all the way to trial.